Rewriting with Acyclic Queries: Mind Your Head: The Rewriting Problem

 To this end, let $G$ be an undirected graph without isolated vertices and self-loops (i.e.\ edges of the form $(v,v)$).
 With each vertex $v$ of $G$ we associate a variable $x_v$.
 We define $Q_2$ to be the Boolean conjunctive query with head $H()$ that consists of all atoms $E(x_v,x_w)$ such that $(v, w)$ is an edge in $G$.
 The Boolean query $Q_1$ is defined by the rule

 where $b, r, y$ are variables representing the colours blue, red, and yellow.
 Observe that $Q_1$ is acyclic, because all variables are contained in the \enquote{cover-atom} $C(b,r,y)$.

-It is well-known that $Q_1 \contained Q_2$ holds if and only if there is a homomorphism $h$ from $Q_2$ to $Q_1$.
-For the correctness of our reduction it suffices to observe that any such $h$ represents a valid colouring, since two variables $x_v$ and $x_w$ cannot be mapped to the same variable in $Q_1$ if there is an edge $(v,w)$ in $G$.
-Conversely, every valid colouring of $G$ gives rise to a homomorphism from $Q_2$ to $Q_1$.
+Towards the correctness of the reduction, if $Q_1 \contained Q_2$ holds, there is a homomorphism $h$ from $Q_2$ to $Q_1$.
+This homomorphism represents a valid colouring, since two variables $x_v$ and $x_w$ cannot be mapped to the same variable in $Q_1$ if there is an edge $(v,w)$ in $G$.
+Conversely, every valid colouring of $G$ gives rise to a homomorphism from $Q_2$ to $Q_1$ and therefore witnesses $Q_1 \contained Q_2$.

 Since it is well-known that $Q_1\contained Q_2$ if and only if $Q_1 \equiv Q_2 \land Q_1$, we conclude in the second step that the equivalence problem for Boolean conjunctive queries $Q_1,Q_2$ is \classNP-hard, even if $Q_1$ is acyclic.